berkyalkn/AI-travel-agent/README.md

 3. **Parallel Information Gathering (Activities & Events):** After the initial selections, two agents work concurrently:
     - **Activity Extraction Agent:** Scans the web with Tavily to find relevant points of interest based on user's interests.
     - **Event Agent:** Queries the Ticketmaster API to find live events like concerts and shows for the travel dates.
+4. **Geocoding Agent:** After activities are extracted, this agent takes the list of locations and uses a geocoding tool (`geopy`) to find the precise latitude and longitude for each activity.
-4. **Activity Scheduling Agent:** In a separate, focused step, this agent takes both the general activities and the live events and organizes them into a logical, day-by-day `DailyPlan`.
+5. **Activity Scheduling Agent:** Takes the geocoded activities and live events and organizes them into a logical, day-by-day `DailyPlan`.
-5. **Evaluator Agent:** The quality control gate.
+6. **Evaluator Agent:** The quality control gate.
 This agent analyzes the complete drafted plan (flight, hotel, costs) against user constraints and the available alternatives.
 It performs a strategic, value-based analysis to decide if the plan is optimal.
-6. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
+7. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
 The loop can intelligently route the process back to the hotel_agent to find a cheaper hotel or back to the flight_agent to find a cheaper flight, depending on where the best potential saving lies.
+8. **Map Generator Node:** As the final step after the text report is created, this node takes the geocoded itinerary and generates an interactive `folium` map, displaying it in the Markdown file.
-7.  **Report Formatter:** Once the plan is approved, this final node creates the user-friendly .md and styled .html report files.
+9.  **Report Formatter:** Once the plan is approved, this final node creates the user-friendly .md and styled .html report files.
 8. **FastAPI Endpoint:** The endpoint returns the final report as a JSON response to the React client.